zack796/Palestine-Draft-Canvas/README.md

 - Download the ZIP file from this repository
 - Create an Obsidian vault if you do not have one already
-- unzip the files into your Obsidian vault
+- unzip the contents of PalestineRoughDraft.zip into your Obsidian vault
 - Initialize the images and cards by zooming into the Canvas until the text and pages appear